 - the Council has a 49% interest in the Reading-Hampshire Property Partnership (RHPP).
-This is a joint venture arrangement and has been consolidated in the Group Accounts on the equity basis.
-This basis only consolidates the Council's share of the net assets of RHPP at 31 March 2021, which equated to £490k (£490k at 31 March 2020). - RTL has four wholly owned subsidiaries, Newbury and District Limited (N&D); Courtney Buses Limited (now Thames Valley Buses Limited); Courtney Bodyworks Ltd; and Courtney ATF Ltd which have been consolidated into the Council's Group Accounts.
+This is a joint venture arrangement and normally would be consolidated in the Group Accounts on the equity basis.
+However, as this is not material the consolidation is not required.
+This basis would only consolidate the Council's share of the net assets of RHPP at 31 March 2021, which equated to £490 (£490 at 31 March 2020). - RTL has four wholly owned subsidiaries, Newbury and District Limited (N&D); Courtney Buses Limited (now Thames Valley Buses Limited); Courtney Bodyworks Ltd; and Courtney ATF Ltd which have been consolidated into the Council's Group Accounts.

 RTL was founded in 1986 to meet the requirements of the Transport Act and provides local bus services within the Greater Reading and West Berkshire areas, along with holidays and excursions, and the provision of drivers and buses for private hire.
-Reading Borough Council owns 100% of the share capital and is able to control the operating, governance and financial policies of the company.
+Reading Borough Council owns 100% of the share capital and is able to control the operating, governance, and financial policies of the company.
 In addition, the Council has two representatives on the Board of Directors.